 i.
 Parents at this school are asked if their child has any health conditions or health issues on the admission form, which is filled out at the start of each school year.
-Parents of new pupils starting at other times during the year are also asked to provide this information on admission forms.
+Parents of new pupils starting at other times during the year are also asked to provide this information on admission forms and "New to School Induction Forms".